telamon/tic-tac-nano/README.md

 This is a [Conflict-free Replicated Data Type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) that is capable of storing the _full history_ of a Tic-tac-toe game session occupying only 20bits of binary space.

-I want to use it as an ultralight functional dummy for in-memory P2P simulations, if you find any other use-cases please share!

-(It is essentially a tiny finite append-only feed that in a test environment should adhere to similar constraints as the [real deal](https://github.com/mafintosh/hypercore))

 Example: Number `799002` contains 8 moves and ends in a draw that looks like this when unpacked:
 ```